opinionstage/opinionstage-wordpress-plugin/readme.txt

  * Get the quiz shared in social networks, driving social traffic to your quiz and site
  * Customize the quiz features to match your needs
  * Customize the quiz size, font, colors
+ * Create different quiz types, such as personality quiz and trivia quiz
+ * Quiz repository that demonstrates quiz best practices, including quiz examples, such as trivia quiz examples and personality quiz examples

  = Main Quiz Benefits: =

- * Discover opinions & people - discover opinions & the people behind them.
-You can view the social profiles of the public voters and learn about the opinions of your audience using aggregated poll reports
- * Engage your audience - quizzes are one of the most engaging types of content
+ * Engage your audience - quiz tools are one of the most engaging types of content
- * Drive traffic from social networks to your quiz and site - after completing the quiz, participants are prompted to share their results in the various social networks, driving new traffic from social networks to your site
+ * Drive traffic from social networks to your quiz and site - after completing the quiz, participants are prompted to share the quiz results in the various social networks, driving new traffic from social networks to the quiz on your site
  * Research the quiz results and gain insights
- * Design quizzes that fit to your site
+ * Design the quiz so that it fits to your site
- * The Quiz works seamlessly on all platforms - Opinion Stage uses responsive design techniques to fully support all platforms & screen sizes, including desktops, tablets and mobile devices.
-Reach your target audience wherever they are
+ * The Quiz works seamlessly on all platforms - Opinion Stage uses responsive design techniques to fully support all platforms & screen sizes, including desktops, tablets and mobile devices
- * Easy content creation - creating a quiz is an easy way to produce engaging and relevant content.
-Deploy your first quizzes in minutes and easily manage all your quizzes from a simple and intuitive dashboard
+ * Easy quiz creation - creating a quiz is an easy way to produce engaging and relevant content.
+Deploy your first quiz in minutes and easily manage all your quizzes from a simple and intuitive quiz dashboard

  = Language support =